United Kingdom

 Local Report

 More detailed information related to controlled transactions should be provided to complement the information in the Master File.
 It documents the taxpayer’s compliance with the Arm’s Length Principle in its material transfer pricing positions affecting a specific jurisdiction.
 It focuses on specific information relevant to the transfer pricing analysis related to transactions between the local country subsidiary and associated enterprises.
-Likewise, it includes relevant financial information, comparability analysis, and the selection and application of the most appropriate transfer pricing method.
+Likewise, it includes relevant financial information, comparability analysis, and the selection and application of the most appropriate Transfer Pricing method.

 Country by Country Report (CbCR)